spark-mv/cdn/troubleshooting.md

 ## disabled random
 #### Possible causes
-1. This is actually not an error message - it simply means that based on settings in the HolaCDN control panel, the HolaCDN client was instructed by the server to be loaded in disabled mode.
+1. This is actually not an error message - it simply means that the HolaCDN client was explicitly instructed by the server to be loaded in disabled mode.
 This will happen if the total of CDN + stats percentages in the control panel is under 100%.
+Any percentage not allocated to stats or CDN will be disabled.

 #### Solutions
 1. Ensure the total of CDN and statistics percentages adds up to 100% in the control panel.